 RRFBs are pedestrian activated warning devices mounted adjacent to the roadway.
 The beacon lights are rectangular LED lights installed below a pedestrian crosswalk sign that flash in an alternating pattern when activated.
 The beacon is dark when not activated.
 RRFBs act as a supplement to pedestrian crossing signs and crosswalks, especially on roads with higher speed limits and mid-block crossings.

-There are five RRFBs located around Santa Clara, including two along Octavius Drive, two along Lick Mill Boulevard, and two along Cabrillo Avenue.
+As of September 2018, there are five RRFBs located around Santa Clara, including two along Octavius Drive, two along Lick Mill Boulevard, and two along Cabrillo Avenue.
 Two others are being designed for locations along Octavius Drive.